SHEUN1/Cloudbank/README.md

 Cloudbank is built to be a Computer Vision and AI training platform alternative to its inspiration "OpenAI Universe" where AI agents can be trained to complete task within a video game environment on Steam (http://store.steampowered.com/).
 The Computer Vision part is handled using OpenCV 3 (C++) while it is planned for the Machine Learning part to be handled using Tensorflow (Python).
 Gstreamer (https://gstreamer.freedesktop.org/documentation/application-development/introduction/gstreamer.html) will be used to capture the image frame and a bash script will be used to send simulated keyboard and mouse clicks to the Steam window currently playing the game.

 ### What you'll need.
-1. Linux OS (ubuntu 14.04 or higher)
+1. Linux OS (at least ubuntu 14.04)
-2. Gstreamer
+2. Gstreamer 1.0
-3. OpenCV version 3.4.0 (recommended to build with opencl enabled)
+3. OpenCV version 3.4.1 (recommended to build with opencl enabled)
 4. c++ 11
 5. python 2.7
-6. Steam video game platform
+6. Steam video game client
 7. xdotool
-8. Tensoflow (or any machine learning library you want to use to make use the data.
-This is not needed for the vision processing part)
 9. a GPU

 ### Why opencv C++ and not Python for vision processing ?